5l1v3r1/Snapchat_Dynamic_Scheduling/README.md

 ## Overview
 *This is a replication of a real-world project, edited for the suitability of a github repo*

 Using Auto-ARIMA timeseries modelling to forecast social media video viewership performance.
-Layering PELT change point detection to identify major changes in trends in reference to the model's prediction (offline change detection updated as the timeseries model updates).
+PELT change point detection (ruptures library) is layered ontop of the forecast to identify major changes in trends in reference to actual performance + the model's prediction (offline change detection updated as the timeseries model updates).